 It’s important for businesses to regularly audit areas that involve cash, product returns, inventory or accounting.
 Non-scheduled audits are useful in catching any potential malpractices before they get out of hand.

-The Association of Certified Fraud Examiners offers an anti-fraud protection check-up, which is an easy and effective way to test your company’s fraud health.
+The Association of Certified Fraud Examiners offers resources to combat fraud, which is an easy and effective way to test your company’s fraud health.
 If you’re unsure of where to start for an audit, this is a great tool to see which areas need to be improved upon and corrected.

 Ensure you know your numbers regularly as well.
 Reviewing financial statements on a regular basis, on a monthly basis if time permits, will send off alarm bells if the numbers go awry.